MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 #### Separation Minima

-XXX NM radar separation minima between all aircraft is to be applied by Approach.
+5 NM radar separation minima between all aircraft is to be applied by Approach.

 ### Departures